linhtd87/linhtd87.github.io/blog_hope/src/pages/5-nguyen-tac-bdsm-nhung-khong-dau-de-cap-doi-tha-ho-tan-huong.md

 ---
 # This is the title of the article
 title: 5 nguyên tắc BDSM  nhưng không đau để cặp đôi tha hồ tận hưởng
 # You can customize cover image
 cover: /assets/images/cover1.jpg
 # This is the icon of the page
 icon: file
 # This control sidebar order
 order: 1
+sidebar: false
 # Set author
 author: Mr.Linh
 # Set writing time